Faithful Semitoric Systems: Cartographic homeomorphisms and -cartographic representatives

-Let $\vat$ be a simple vertical almost-toric system.
-The presence of a focus-focus point implies that no vertical almost-toric system isomorphic to $\vat$ has a cartographic moment map (cf.\ Section \ref{sec:faithful}).
-On the other hand, Theorem \ref{prop:rh} provides cartographic homeomorphisms associated to choices of vertical cuts.
-Fix any such cartographic homeomorphism $f_{\boldsymbol{\ep}}$; while it is tempting to think of $\left(M,\omega,f_{\boldsymbol{\ep}}\circ\Phi\right)$ as an integrable system, the lack of smoothness of $f_{\boldsymbol{\ep}}$ prevents it from being one.
-(If we were to adopt the non-standard convention of Harada \& Kaveh \cite[Definition 2.1]{hk}, $\left(M,\omega,f_{\boldsymbol{\ep}}\circ\Phi\right)$ would be an integrable system.)
-The aim of this section is to show that, in some sense, the next best scenario holds: Given a choice of signs $\boldsymbol{\ep}$ with $S_{\boldsymbol{\ep}}$ connected, any cartographic homeomorphism associated to $\boldsymbol{\ep}$ can be modified in an arbitrarily small neighborhood of the cuts associated to $\boldsymbol{\ep}$ so that it becomes everywhere smooth (see Theorem \ref{thm:rect-embedding} for a precise statement).
-This smoothing of cartographic homeomorphisms generates representatives in the isomorphism class of a simple vertical almost-toric system, which we call {\em $\boldsymbol{\eta}$-cartographic}, that are particularly useful when defining surgeries on (isomorphism classes of) simple vertical almost-toric systems (cf.\ the forthcoming \cite{HSSS-surgeries}).
-Moreover, we show that cartographic homeomorphisms are, in some sense, limits of what we call {\em $\boldsymbol{\eta}$-cartographic embeddings} (see Proposition \ref{prop:limit}).
+Let $\is$ be a faithful semitoric system.
+The presence of a focus-focus point implies that no faithful semitoric system isomorphic to~$\is$ has a cartographic moment map (see Section~\ref{sec:faithful}).
+On the other hand, Theorem~\ref{prop:rh} provides cartographic homeomorphisms associated to choices of vertical cuts.
+Fix any such cartographic homeomorphism~$f_{\boldsymbol{\ep}}$; while it is tempting to think of $(M,\omega,f_{\boldsymbol{\ep}}\circ\Phi)$ as an integrable system, the lack of smoothness of~$f_{\boldsymbol{\ep}}$ prevents it from being one.
+(If we were to adopt the non-standard convention of Harada and Kaveh \cite[Definition~2.1]{hk}, $(M,\omega,f_{\boldsymbol{\ep}}\circ\Phi)$ would be an integrable system.)
+The aim of this section is to show that, in some sense, the next best scenario holds: Given a choice of signs~$\boldsymbol{\ep}$ with~$S_{\boldsymbol{\ep}}$ connected, any cartographic homeomorphism associated to $\boldsymbol{\ep}$ can be modified in an arbitrarily small neighborhood of the cuts associated to $\boldsymbol{\ep}$ so that it becomes everywhere smooth (see Theorem~\ref{thm:rect-embedding} for a~precise statement).
+This smoothing of cartographic homeomorphisms generates representatives in the isomorphism class of a faithful semitoric system, which we call {\em $\boldsymbol{\eta}$-cartographic}, that are particularly useful when defining surgeries on (isomorphism classes of) faithful semitoric systems (cf.\ the forthcoming~\cite{HSSS-surgeries}).
+(The above sentence holds for the finest notion of isomorphism of faithful semitoric systems given by Definition~\ref{defn:im_faithful_st} and, therefore, for all.)
+Moreover, we show that cartographic homeomorphisms are, in some sense, limits of what we call {\em $\boldsymbol{\eta}$-cartographic embeddings} (see Proposition~\ref{prop:limit}).